 Binoculars are a perfect compromise in the magnified optics world.
 They can provide a long distance view and make the world come alive in vivid detail.
 Binoculars are also lightweight, and their magnification is often limited so it’s easy to use them in an offhand manner.

 Offhand means without the use of a bipod or tripod.
 Binoculars are smaller and lighter, making them easy to carry.
 They are perfect for casual viewing and scanning on the move.
 In addition, they often feature a fixed magnification.
 However, variable models are also quite common.

-Binoculars also range greatly in price and quality.
+Binoculars also range greatly in price, quality and magnification.
 Rest assured you can find binoculars at most budgets designed for most tasks.